-- The refresh rate of the displayed arrow is such that it gets recalculated at least once every 2 seconds. - Defining 0 degrees as the top orientation perpendicular with the surface the user is standing on, when the device is tilted up to +/- 90 degrees in the XY XZ and YZ plane, the displayed arrow gets updated after the next refresh cycle to point in the direction of shortest path to the surface where the calculation behind this update has a margin of error within +/- 22.5 degrees in each of the three listed planes. - The wristband must ideally be under 1 pound of total weight.
+- The refresh rate of the displayed arrow is such that it gets recalculated at least once every 2 seconds. - Defining 0 degrees as the top orientation perpendicular with the surface the user is standing on, when the device is tilted up to +/- 90 degrees in the XY XZ and YZ plane, the displayed arrow gets updated after the next refresh cycle to point in the normal direction of the average slope of the surface, where the average slope is determined over the most recently travelled 30 meter horizontal displacement, and the calculation behind this update has a margin of error within +/- 22.5 degrees in each of the three planes. - The wristband must ideally be under 1 pound of total weight.